How To Grow Opuntia Subulata | Eve’s Pin | Austrocylindropuntia Subulata

 Unlike other cacti such as Beaver Tail or Prickly Pear Opuntia with large flattened stems or pads, this plant is characterized by cylindrical, branching trunks with small thorns and awl-shaped leaves.

-The plant’s botanical name comes from the Latin word ‘subulate’ which means ‘awl-like’.
+The plant’s botanical name (Opuntia subulata) comes from the Latin word ‘subulate,’ which means ‘awl-like.’

-This references the unique shape of this plant’s leaves.
+This references the unique shape of this plant’s green leaves.

-The Austrocylindropuntia subulata plant, is native to Southern Peru is now found from Southern Canada to South America.
-It is considered an invasive species in Australia.
+The Austrocylindropuntia subulata plant is native to Southern Peru and Bolivia and is now found from Southern Canada to South America and Argentina.

 This plant is not as commercially available as other cacti.
 It is found in mixed dish gardens or occasionally in specialty nurseries.

-You may need to ask around a little to get your hands on it because it is not as common as other plants. ask by the common name of:
+You may need to ask around a little to get your hands on it because it is not as common as other plants, request by the common name of:

 Size and Growth

-In its natural habitat, the plant is capable of growing up to 12’ feet tall.
+In its natural habitat, the plant can grow up to 12’ feet tall.

 However, when cultivated, it is much smaller and reaches a height of a mere 24”-30” inches tall.
 It has a branching growth with a medium growth rate.

-The plant grows best when it is following its natural growth cycle of growing during the spring and ‘rests’ during the winters.
+The gumbi cactus plant grows best following its natural growth cycle of growing during the spring and ‘rests’ during the winters.

 Flowering and Fragrance

-This plant is characterized by its stout, branched stems with oval growth and small yellowish-gray thorns in the aeriole.
+Eve’s pin cactus flower is characterized by its stout, branched stems with oval growth and clusters of small yellowish-gray thorns or spines in the areoles.

-The young stems produce awl-shaped leaves which give the plant its common name.
+The young stems produce awl-shaped greenish-yellow leaves, which give the plant its common name.

-In the wild, it is possible for the plant to bloom with red flowers, but these are rare or often never produced in cultivation.
+In the wild, the plant can bloom with red or burgundy-red flowers borne at the ends of the branches in mid-spring to mid-summer, but these are rare or often never produced in cultivation.

 Light and Temperature

-Place this light loving plant in a spot where it will receive plenty of sunlight.
-During the summer months, a sunny spot in the garden is perfect to keep the plants happy and healthy.
+Place this light-loving plant in a spot with plenty of sunlight.
+During the summer months, a sunny spot with some direct sun in the garden is perfect for keeping the plants happy and healthy.

-However, during its initial growth phase, plant grows best in the shade and introduced gradually to full sun.
+However, during its initial growth phase, the Eve’s pin flower grows best in the shade and is introduced gradually to full sun.

-During winter, bring the plant indoors to avoid extreme temperatures.
+During winter, bring the plant indoors to avoid high temperatures.
 If grown outdoors, it needs to acclimatize to the warmer temperatures gradually.

-If the Austrocylindropuntia subulata is growing indoors, eve’s needle cactus grows well at room temperature without a lot of fuss.
-Just make sure to place in a window with lots of light to keep the plant looking optimal.
+If the Austrocylindropuntia subulata is growing indoors, Eve’s needle cactus grows well at room temperature without a lot of fuss.
+Just place it in a window with lots of light to keep the plant looking optimal.

 Watering and Feeding

-During the summer months, water and fed regularly.
+During the summer months, water and feed regularly.
 Decrease watering during the cooler months.
 The lower the temperature, the less water the plant requires.

-Otherwise, it puts the plant at risk of rotting roots.
+Otherwise, it puts the opuntia gumbi cactus at risk of rotting roots.

 The base turns black, and the plant will fall over.
 Plants will not come back from that kind of damage.

-On the contrary, underwatered plants, will shrivel up and no longer be firm.
+On the contrary, underwatered gumby cactus plants will shrivel up and no longer be firm.

 Regular watering with a little care will rectify this condition.